10 best islands for a Malaysia holiday

 While many backpacker haunts have become gentrified over time, the Perhentians have managed to retain their low-key vibe.

 They might not be easy to get to, but the Perhentian islands off the northeast coast of Peninsular Malaysia have achieved iconic status on the backpacker trail.
 And for good reason -- the waters are so clean that you can snorkel right off the beach and still see a diverse array of aquatic life.
 Fishermen turned tour guides will also take you out in their small boat for a day trip to swim with sharks and turtles.

 In the evening, beach bars set up cushions on the sand as wandering fire artists do their thing.

-Getting there: Regular buses leave from Hentian Putra bus station in Kuala Lumpur, taking nine hours.
+Getting there: Regular buses leave from Hentian Putra bus station in Kuala Lumpur, taking about nine hours.
 Alternatively, fly from Kuala Lumpur's LCCT airport to Kota Bharu, and then catch a taxi to the port town of Kuala Besut.

-The island of Tioman and the waters surrounding it are protected nature reserves, which has helped it retain its wild vibe.
+The island of Tioman is a protected nature reserve, which has helped it retain its wild vibe.

 Although part of the Malaysian state of Pahang, Tioman is actually reached from the Johor town of Mersing.
 There's also a direct ferry from Singapore.

-This popular Malysia holiday island has two claims to fame that continue to be hyped by media and marketers.
-One, the dramatic topography of this teardrop-shaped isle in the South China Sea was (supposedly) used as a backdrop for the 1958 movie "South Pacific," while Time magazine named it one of the world's most beautiful islands in the 1970s.
+This popular Malaysia holiday island has two claims to fame that continue to be hyped by media and marketers.

+First is the dramatic topography of this teardrop-shaped isle in the South China Sea that was (supposedly) used as a backdrop for the 1958 movie "South Pacific."
+Then Time magazine named it one of the world's most beautiful islands in the 1970s.

-Though it's now a firm fixture on the tourist trail and has lost a little of its exotic mystique, it retains --- where many of its Southeast Asian contemporaries have lost theirs --- the natural environment and wildlife that first made it famous.
+Though it's now a firm fixture on the tourist trail and has lost a little of its exotic mystique, it retains the natural environment and wildlife that first made it famous.

 First among animals, on land at least, are the giant monitor lizards that roam among the kampungs (Malay for villages) in search of food.
 Don't worry, they avoid humans.
 Most of the time.

-Where to stay: For a boutique experience, check out JapaMala.
 Getting there: There are bus services from all over Malaysia to Mersing; from here it's a two-hour boat ride to the first jetty on the island.
-Tioman also has a small airport, which Berjaya Airways flies to from Kuala Lumpur and Singapore.
+Tioman also has a small airport with flights coming from Kuala Lumpur and Singapore.

 Located right by the border with Thailand, Langkawi is part of the Malaysian state of Kedah, not Perlis which is in fact directly adjacent.

-Famously, the Malaysia island was believed to have been cursed in 1819, when a woman named Mahsuri, was put to death for alleged adultery.
+Famously, the Malaysia island was believed to have been cursed in 1819, when a woman named Mahsuri was put to death for alleged adultery.
 Before she died, she uttered the words, "There shall be no peace and prosperity on this island for a period of seven generations."

 Two years later Langkawi fell to the invading Thais, with much of its population subsequently dying from starvation.
-The island was then indeed barren for a long time, before Prime Minister Mahatir Mohamed --- the colossus of Malaysian politics who also built Kuala Lumpur's Petronas Towers and the Sepang F1 circuit --- decided to turn it into a resort island in 1986.
+The island was then indeed barren for a long time, before Prime Minister Mahathir Mohamad --- the colossus of Malaysian politics who also built Kuala Lumpur's Petronas Towers and the Sepang F1 circuit --- decided to turn it into a resort island in 1986.

 He declared it a duty-free island, and ever since then Langkawi's growth has been nothing short of spectacular, with high-profile resorts dotting its sandy shores to make it a Malaysia holiday star.

-Note: Editor's note: This article was first published in 2012 and last updated in October 2019.